tmr08c/tmr08c.github.io/content/blog/2020/08/writing-more-while-remote/index.md

 ## Wanting to get better

-After hearing the suggestions and seeing some initial benefit of preferring written communication, I have decided to make it my preferred form of communication.
+After hearing the suggestions and seeing some initial benefit of preferring written communication, I am striving to make it my preferred form of communication.
 Even when we are back in a more traditional office setting, I plan to maintain a bias towards asynchronous, written communication.

-Now that I am bought into the idea of leveraging longer-form, asynchronous, written communication, I want to work to get better at it.
+Now that I am bought, I want to work to get better at it.
 For me better means:

 * Faster - part of the benefit of this style of communication is taking the time to flesh out your thoughts, but I believe I have some opportunity around translating thoughts into words on a page more quickly.
 * Clearer - with synchronous communication, if you don't make sense at first, the person can immediately ask you to clarify.
 You lose out on this quick iteration with asynchronous communication.
 Ideally, taking the upfront time to flesh out the writing can help avoid these issues.